fangq/mmc/mmc/trunk/README.txt

   prop_onecube.dat    -- optical properties of each element type velem_onecube.dat   -- volume of each element

-The input file of the example is onecube.inp, where we specify most of the simulation parameters.
-The input file follows the same format as in MCX (certain fields are no-longer used).
-It looks like the following
+The input file of the example is named "onecube.inp", where we specify most of the simulation parameters.
+The input file follows a similar format as in MCX, which looks like the following

  100                  # total photon number (can be overwriten by -n) 17182818             # RNG seed, negative to regenerate